franz101/mev-olympics/index.markdown

 It is competitive by nature and therefore searchers try to optimize their strategies.
 To get familiar with some disciplines MEV Olympics provides a playground of various disciplines.

-The source code can be found [here]: https://github.com/franz101/mev-olympics
+The source code can be found [here](https://github.com/franz101/mev-olympics)

 ## Disciplines